s-helm/TwitterFakeNews/README.md

 # TwitterFakeNews
-This Projekt aims to build classification models for an automatically collected Fake News dataset from Twitter.
+This projekt aims to build classification models for an automatically collected Fake News dataset from Twitter.

 ## Data